kristianmandrup/mercury-hsx-reader/README.md

-# msx-reader
+# Mercury hsx reader

-A reader to hook in MSX syntax to JavaScript, using [sweet.js](http://sweetjs.org/).
+A reader to hook in HSX syntax to JavaScript, using [sweet.js](http://sweetjs.org/).
 Why?
-Because now you can use any other language extensions (macros) with MSX.
-All you have to do is integrate sweet.js in your pipeline and you can have everything, including *working* sourcemaps and nice errors across all things.
+Because now you can use any other language extensions (macros) with HSX.

+All you have to do is
+integrate [sweet.js](https://github.com/mozilla/sweet.js) in your pipeline and you can have everything, including *working* sourcemaps and nice errors across all things.

 **This is beta**.
 There are likely small bugs and edge cases to be